- 1. IT unattended remote access and troubleshooting

-Find out if your Android MDM solution offers a self-service portal, help desk and multi-language support if needed.
+Find out if your Android management solution offers a self-service portal, help desk and multi-language support if needed.
 Unless you can provide 24/7 support for your users, you’ll need to get help from your MDM’s customer service resources.

 For companies with maintenance contracts, real-time screen monitoring will help you identify abnormal activities in your customer’s system.
 Upon happening, you can instantly offer remote IT support via remote access and remote control to check the status of their hardware.
 The latest updates can be quickly applied without being onsite at the customer’s physical location.

-Some MDM solutions also offer remote mobile device camera sharing that allows the technician to see the customer’s hardware using their remote video camera on Android and other mobile devices.
+Some Android MDM solutions also offer remote mobile device camera sharing that allows the technician to see the customer’s hardware using their remote video camera on Android and other mobile devices.

 - IT unattended remote access and troubleshooting

 - Bulk and two-way file transfer for multiple devices